 Because these two issues are so often interlinked, addressing mental health and diagnosing and managing any mental illnesses is a crucial part of preventing heroin relapses.
 One study followed nearly 250 heroin users for over 30 years and found that participants who received mental health care had better long-term outcomes.
 Also important for avoiding relapse, the study found, was self-efficacy, or a belief in one’s own abilities to achieve sobriety.
 This is important because it means that mental health care to improve self-efficacy, even in people without specific mental illnesses, can help reduce relapse.

 Aftercare, Support, and Lifestyle Changes

 Also important is making real and lasting lifestyle changes.
 People in recovery from heroin use disorder can benefit from changing social groups, spending more time with loved ones and supportive friends, eating well and getting regular exercise, and practicing mindfulness and other healthy stress management techniques.
-These lifestyle changes, after a good treatment and relapse prevention program, can help those in recovery stay sober and avoid relapse.
+These lifestyle changes, after a good inpatient heroin rehab and relapse prevention program, can help those in recovery stay sober and avoid relapse.